Professional Bio, Press and Media

 Professional highlights include:

-• Organised the 1st Mindfulness at work conference, Robinson College, Cambridge in 2012, followed by work in partnership with Cranfield University in 2014
+Organised the 1st Mindfulness at work conference, Robinson College, Cambridge in 2012, followed by working in partnership with Cranfield University to organise a workplace mindfulness conference in 2014.

-• Designed the Mindfulness at work training curriculum (MindfulnessAWT) in 2022, an evolation of WorkplaceMT
+Designed the Mindfulness at work training curriculum (MindfulnessAWT) in 2022, an evolution of WorkplaceMT

 In 2019 my 5th book, 'Intention Matters' was published, the culmination of five years of research into the science of intention.